 LPC Books launched its general book publishing division in 2007 under the supervision of Christian Devotions Ministries.
 Our authors include Christy Award winners, debut novelists, and nonfiction writers.
 When our fiction titles project an agenda, they point to moral truths and portray characters with strong beliefs about what’s right and wrong.

 Lighthouse Publishing of the Carolinas is a royalty-paying book publisher.
 We do not charge for the production, editing, or marketing of our books.
 LPC assumes all production costs.
-We will on occasion encourage our authors to participate in ad buys when we think it is a good investment (Goodreads ads, Vessel Project ads, Ask David Twitter buys, etc) but the author is under no obligation to participate.
-We do not offer any advance against royalties.
-We issue royalties monthly, but as we continue to grow, we may move to a quarterly payment structure.
+We will occasionally encourage our authors to participate in marketing promotions when we think it is a good investment (Goodreads ads, Vessel Project ads, Ask David Twitter buys, etc) but the author is under no obligation to participate.
+We do not offer author advances, nor do we seek full bookstore distribution through Ingram.
+(Did that, got burned, moved on.)
+We call ourselves a “Progressive Publisher.”
+We issue royalties monthly, not quarterly.
+Our aim it to give authors the sense that writing is a regular job with a monthly paycheck.

 Book publishing is a relationship business.
 As such, we like to meet authors face-to-face.
 We seek authors who understand that the development of a book is a team effort and that the final product — including title, cover, and back cover copy — is solely at the discretion of the publisher.
 We invite author participation in the process, but LPC has final say in book design, editor assignment, and other aspects of the project.

 We encourage authors to hire a professional editor and proofreader before submitting your manuscript to any publisher.
-This is not a requirement, but a strong recommendation.
+This is not a requirement for LPC submissions, but it is a strong recommendation.
 With most houses you only get one shot with the Pub Board.
 Give them your polished best.

 LPC has several active imprints, ranging from romance to speculative fiction and Christian living nonfiction.

-- Bling!
-Romance – edgy, inspirational romance: mainstream Christian
+- Candlelight Romance – sweet inspirational romance: Christian Market

-- Smitten Historical Romance – inspirational romance: Christian market
+- Smitten Historical Romance – historical inspirational romance: Christian Market / some General Market

 (Forthcoming in 2018)

-- Guiding Light Fiction – women’s fiction: traditional Christian market
+- Guiding Light Fiction – women’s fiction: General Market

 When you submit your book for consideration please include: a brief (1-paragraph) summary of the novel, a long (2-3 page) synopsis, three sample chapters, marketing plan, influencers, and author bio.
 Please submit proposals in a single Word document and e-mail as an attachment to: email@example.com.
 If you are unsure how to create a fiction book proposal we recommend you buy a copy of Writing a Winning Book Proposal by Michael Hyatt.